-The promissory notes receivable are considered financial instruments that contain loans receivable and derivative assets.
+The promissory notes receivable are considered financial instruments that contain loans receivable and derivative assets that are contingent on, among other variables, the stock price movement of the company that issues the instrument.
 IFRS requires that the derivative assets be measured first and the residual allocated to the loan receivable.
 This treatment is divergent from Canadian GAAP and therefore an adjustment on transition to the conversion option and loan receivable is required.
 The loans receivable thus had different present values on initial recognition and therefore accretion under IFRS is different than under Canadian GAAP.